With two-factor authentication (2FA), a user must use prove their identity through two different means before being granted access.

 SMS-based 2FA (text-message verification) is much more secure than single-factor authentication (password-only).
 That being said, SMS is among the least secure 2FA methods.
 The SMS protocol is not very secure and SMS messages can be intercepted by attackers.

-There are other ways to do 2FA using a mobile device that are more secure: for example, sending the verification code through a secure app that uses strong encryption.
-Google and many other big Internet services use time-based one-time passwords (TOTP).
+There are other ways to implement 2FA using a mobile device that are more secure: for example, sending the verification code through a secure app that uses strong encryption.
+Google and many other major Internet services use time-based one-time passwords (TOTP).
 With TOTP, a client (often an app running on a smartphone) creates a temporary single-use code based on the time of day.
 These codes have an extremely short lifespan, typically less than a minute.
 This tight timeline makes it extremely challenging for an attacker to intercept and decrypt the code before it expires.

-There is also an emerging 2FA technology called ‘Sound-Proof’, which uses ambient noise picked up by the microphones built into mobile devices and laptops.
+There is also an emerging 2FA technology called ‘Sound-Proof,' which uses ambient noise picked up by the microphones built into mobile devices and laptops.
 Sound-Proof works by comparing the samples of ambient noise to ensure that both devices are in the same room.

 While 2FA is helping make the Internet more secure, there are a few drawbacks that should be considered.
 For example, 2FA may discourage less technically savvy users, for whom downloading and navigating smartphone verification apps can be a challenge.

 Requiring 2FA for a service can also create some economic barriers to entry.
 Not all users have the modern smartphones required for many 2FA methods.
 Additionally, mobile data is very expensive in some parts of the world, so even those with smartphones may suffer economic consequences for downloading a 2FA verification app.